-5. Ask the students to brainstorm within their fleets preferred strategies for sustaining the squid population.
-Brainstormed ideas may include: limiting the number of fishing boats, shorter fishing seasons, closing off areas to fishing, etc. Encourage students to be creative in brainstorming strategies for sustainability.
-Once each fleet has a few ideas, instruct all the fleets to cooperate and agree to a community-wide strategy or set of strategies before repeating the multi-season simulation the next day.
-Have the Regulatory Agency Representative help facilitate this discussion and ask the Marine Scientist to propose their own ideas based on their role and responsibility in the community.
+5. Ask the students to brainstorm within their student fleets preferred strategies for sustaining the squid population.
+Brainstormed ideas may include: limiting the number of fishing boats, shortening the fishing seasons, closing off areas to fishing, etc. Encourage students to be creative in brainstorming strategies for sustainability.
+Once each student fleet has a few ideas, instruct all the student fleets to cooperate and agree to a community-wide strategy or set of strategies before repeating the multi-season simulation.
+Have the Regulatory Agency Representative help facilitate this discussion and ask the Marine Scientist to propose ideas based on his/her role and responsibility in the community.